 The beauty of the PeeGee Myna traps is they are non-lethal so if you trap a native you can release it.
 If you are not sure the bird you have is an Indian Myna, please check the Indian Myna Identification or phone Laura or Kevin on 0456 472 177 or email .

 The CVCIA has also developed and used successfully a couple of aviary traps: for details click here.

 Euthanasing Indian Mynas

-The recommended NSW DPIE methods of euthanasia should be used.
+The recommended NSW Department of Primary Industries methods of euthanasia should be used as shown in NSWBIR SOP2.
 (Check approved methods for other states.)
 You have a number of options for euthanasing the Indian (Common) Mynas you catch:

 - CVCIA Landcare have a number of carbon dioxide gas set ups as well as traps specifically designed for CO2 euthanasing of Indian Mynas.
 Please please ring Laura on 0456 472 177 for details.

 - Ask your local Vet if they would be willing to euthanase the birds for you.